MedicineToken/Medical-SAM-Adapter/README.md

  - [TOP] Join in our [Discord](https://discord.gg/EqbgSPEX) to ask questions and discuss with others.
  - 23-05-10.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.
  - 23-05-11.
 GitHub Dicussion opened.
 You guys can now talk, code and make friends on the playground 👨‍❤️‍👨.
  - 23-12-22.
 Released data loader and example case on [REFUGE](https://refuge.grand-challenge.org/) dataset.
+Credit: @jiayuanz3
  - 24-01-04.
 Released the Efficient Med-SAM-Adapter❗️ A new, faster, and more lightweight version incorporates Meta [EfficientSAM](https://yformer.github.io/efficient-sam/)🏇.
 Full credit goes to @shinning0821
  - 24-01-07.
 The image resolution now can be resized by ``-image_size``.
 Credit: @shinning0821